OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### DroidScope

-DroidScope—an extension to the [DECAF dynamic analysis framework](https://github.com/sycurelab/DECAF)—is a malware analysis engine based on QEMU.
-It instrumentats the emulated environment on several context levels, making it possible to fully reconstruct the semantics on the hardware, Linux and Java levels.
+DroidScope (an extension to the [DECAF dynamic analysis framework](https://github.com/sycurelab/DECAF "DECAF dynamic analysis framework"))is a malware analysis engine based on QEMU.
+It instruments the emulated environment on several context levels, making it possible to fully reconstruct the semantics on the hardware, Linux and Java levels.

 DroidScope exports instrumentation APIs that mirror the different context levels (hardware, OS, and Java) of a real Android device.
 Analysis tools can use these APIs to query or set information and register callbacks for various events.
 For example, a plugin can register callbacks for native instruction start and end, memory reads and writes, register reads and writes, system calls, and Java method calls.